-After three years of successful completion of the BCom (Integrated with Certified Business Analyst) program, the graduates shall:
+After three years of successful completion of the BCom program, the graduates shall:

 PEO-1: work in a company where the business is continuously expanding and growth prospects are good in the areas of banking, accounting and finance.

 PEO-2: appear for Integrated Professional Competence Course (IPCC) and subsequently complete articleship, so as to enable to go for final CA.